ISenseHostility/SleepInDarkness/README.md

 - 🔗 **Balm** - Used as the multi-loader foundation.
 - 🔦 **Mods that adjust world lighting** - Sleep in Darkness reads actual in-game light levels and should not conflict.
 - 🌌 **Mods that add new dimensions** - Light level checks work in any dimension, as long as beds are functional.
-- 🛏️ **Mods that modify sleeping rules** (e.g., "Sleep Tight", "Enhanced Sleeping") - Compatibility depends on the nature of modifications, but in general, Sleep in Darkness simply adds an extra requirement rather than replacing sleeping behavior.

 If you encounter compatibility issues with a specific mod, please report it via the issue tracker.